Charities regulator flags focus on fraud

 ACNC Annual Report 2023-2024

-In her forward to the report, Commissioner Sue Woodward said stopping financial mismanagement in charities, including issues of fraud and private benefit was one of the regulators key priorities in the year ahead.
+In her foreword to the report, Commissioner Sue Woodward said stopping financial mismanagement in charities, including fraud and private benefit, was one of the regulator's key priorities in the year ahead.

 “Consistent with our conversations with other Australian-based regulators and international colleagues, we are concerned about the use of complex structures to either hide what charitable funds are being used for, or to conceal significant private benefit or other serious non-compliance,” she said.